ESPRI-Mod/synda/sdt/doc/select_indexes.md

 # Select which ESGF index to use

-Synda index settings are stored in sdt.conf in '[index]' section.
+Synda index settings are stored in sdt.conf in [index] section.

 *default_index* parameter is used to
 This index is used in interactive mode.